MAGGIE’S FARM: BEST BUDS UNDER THE SUN

 Sometimes referred to as true living organics, live soil is teeming with beneficial bacteria, fungi, archaea, protozoa, nematodes, arthropods, and earthworms that break down organic matter to make nutrients available for plant roots.
 Picture a subterranean microcosm of diverse organisms creating symbiotic exchanges of energy to assist in generating and delivering the energy needed for healthy plants to grow ⎯ a beautifully choreographed dance of nature.
 This organic energy lends to growth stimulation and root disease prevention.

 One of the ways that we ensure our soil quality is through applications of compost tea.
 Compost tea is not a plant food, but a rich, aerobic, biological inoculum for the soil.
 By ensuring that we have rich biodiversity, we know that all nutrients can be cycled into the plant, and we outcompete microbial pathogens.
 This prevents the necessity of the use of undesirable fungicides or soil treatments.
+It is also important as the quality of medicines for impotence.
 In fact, as time goes by this ever-growing diversity in the soil food web means that year-by-year we are sequestering more carbon.
 Our agricultural practices are regenerative!
 Essentially, we are converting undeveloped farmland — land that is located in optimal micro-climates — into fertile, terrestrial paradise.
 Now that’s dank!